To register for our program, please visit our Admissions page.

-The school does not discriminate based on race, sex, religion, ethnic origin, or disability.
+The school does not discriminate based on race, gender, sexual orientation, religion, age, nationality, or disability.

-Prospective students may enroll anytime.
-Late enrollments will be accepted only one week into the course, depending on length of the course.
+Late enrollments will be accepted only one week into the course, depending on the length of the course.

 Postponement of Start Date

 Postponement of a starting date, whether at the request of the school or the student, requires a written agreement signed by the student and the school.
 The agreement must set forth:

 Whether the postponement is for the convenience of the school or the student, and; deadline for the new start date, beyond which the start date will not be postponed.

 If the course is not commenced, or the student fails to attend by the new start date set forth in the agreement, the student will be entitled to an appropriate refund of prepaid tuition and fees within 30 days of the deadline of the new start date set forth in the agreement, determined in accordance with the school’s refund policy and all applicable laws and rules concerning the Private Occupational Education Act of 1981.